CharliW90/CharliW90/README.md

 - ☁️ I’m looking to become a **Cloud Engineer**

-- 💽️ I’m provisioning all sorts of stuff in the cloud
+- 💽️ I’m provisioning all sorts of stuff with AWS

 - 🃏 I'm weirdly obsessed with Test-Driven Development, and building test suites